laphilosophia/volta/README.md

 # Volta - LC/NC Builder Toolkit

 Volta is a **toolkit for developers who want to build low-code/no-code platforms**.
-It provides the essential building blocks: state management, data layers, component registry, and React adapters.
+It provides the essential building blocks: component registry, data/state bindings, and React adapters.

 > **Note**: Volta is not a visual builder itself—it's the foundation that powers them.